Martin1994/es2018-linq/README.md

-# ESLINQ - LINQ for ES2018+
+# ESLINQ - LINQ for ES2018

 ## Abstract

-This library provides a set of functional programming APIs with deferred execution, copied from [LINQ](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/) from the .NET world.
-These predefined functional programming APIs allows you to manipulate an [Iterable<T>](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) (available since ES2015) or an [AsyncIterable<T>](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/asyncIterator) (available since ES2018) in an easy and maintainable shape.
+This library provides a set of functional programming APIs with deferred execution, migrated from [LINQ](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/) from the .NET world.
+These predefined functional programming APIs allows you to manipulate an [Iterable<T>](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) (available since ES2015) or an [AsyncIterable<T>](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/asyncIterator) (available since ES2018) efficiently in an easy and maintainable shape.

 This library attempts to provide exact the same API defined in [Enumerable](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable) of .NET with TypeScript types.
-On top of that, its attempts to provide consistent API experience between synchronous and asynchronous operations by leveraging TypeScript code generation.
+On top of that, it attempts to provide consistent API experience between synchronous and asynchronous operations by leveraging TypeScript code generation.

-There are still some missing or slightly different APIs from this port comparing to the original .NET implementation.
+There are still a few missing or slightly different APIs from this port comparing to the original .NET implementation.
+Please refer to [Difference from .NET implementation](#difference-from-net-implementation) section for details.
 That is either because some nature difference between JavaScript and .NET (such as lack of `default(T)`), or to avoid complicated method overloading.
 If you find missing methods or overloading signatures which do not land into any of those reasons, they will be supported in a future version of this library some day.

 ## Usage